With Naty diapers, you can still use disposable diapers while minimizing your carbon footprint and reducing your baby’s

 What You Should Know Before Buying Natural Diapers

 This can make choosing diapers quite overwhelming, and you may need to try several options first before finding out what works for your baby and your family.

 If you decide to go the natural route, there are several things you should be looking for in a diaper:

-- Fewer chemicals: The less synthetics, the more natural a diaper will be.
+- Fewer chemicals: The fewer synthetics, the more natural a diaper will be.
 Look for diapers that are free of fragrances, dyes, GMOs, chlorine, latex, phthalates, and other allergens and irritants.

 - Eco-friendliness: True eco-friendly diapers will be made with biodegradable materials and will have packaging that is recyclable.

 - Softness: You want to make sure your baby is comfy, so you’ll need a diaper that is ultra-soft, smooth, and perfect against your baby’s skin.

 - Absorbency: If you’re tired of dealing with leaks, then you’ll probably just want the most absorbent option out there.
 Some diapers use more absorbent materials than others, so it’s worth trying a sample of a few brands (especially overnight) before determining which will be best for your little one.

 - Fit: Every baby is different, therefore one diaper may fit your baby better than others.
 Find an eco-friendly diaper with a great fit around the waist and legs so you won’t have to deal with leaks and blowouts.

 It may be difficult to find the entire checklist in a diaper though, so you will need to choose what is most important to you and ultimately, what works best for your baby.

 Naty disposables are eco-friendly diapers that are gentle on your baby’s skin and kind to our planet.
 Made with biodegradable and natural, sustainable materials, they are pretty much the closest thing you’ll get to cloth diapering without all the dirty diaper laundry.